Table of Contents

 Choose reliable sources from among the hundreds of samples available:

-- The Ladders — templates as well as numerous job descriptions
+The Ladders — templates as well as numerous job descriptions

-- O*Net OnLine — occupational site with sample job descriptions and pay rates
+O*Net OnLine — occupational site with sample job descriptions and pay rates

-- Ongig — how-tos plus analysis of job descriptions from actual companies
+Ongig — how-tos plus analysis of job descriptions from actual companies

-- Indeed — numerous samples but the descriptions are somewhat less standardized than other sites.
+Indeed — numerous samples but the descriptions are somewhat less standardized than other sites.

-Why You Need to be Careful About Using Job Description Templates
+Why You Need to Be Careful About Using Job Description Templates

 Sample templates vary significantly in structure, information and quality.
 Some use job description and job posting interchangeably.
 You can create a job posting from the description, but it does not take the place of a compliant job description.
+It’s best to start with a reputable source and modify from there.

 Beth has many years of corporate HR and business experience in a variety of business environments.
 She found her second career writing a wide variety of HR content (DE&I, thought leadership, blog articles, eBooks, case studies, and more) for HR SaaS companies.